rkweehinzmann/user-documentation/docs/datasets/Publishing.md

 There are two ways of _publishing_ datasets in SciCat via the GUI: one using the "publish button" for each dataset, and the other when registering a selection of datasets for a DOI according to DataCite standards.
 The first step is included in the second one.
 If you want a more advanced option for full exploitation of the available endpoints of SciCat, see [here](../backendconfig/dois.md).

+A more technical description of the workflow can be found [here](PublishingAdvanced.md).

 ## Publish without DOI registration

 Using the "publish button" allows for making a dataset visible within the catalogue for a non-authenticated user.